Findings from 6Wresearch's report, commissioned by Intersec, highlights market growth driven by high-tech solutions

 Rex added: “As the first Intersec of the new decade, it’s appropriate to dig deep into the dynamics of smart technology, including AI and ICT, which will inform how we are all kept safe in the workplace of the future.”

-Commercial Security will be the second-largest segment represented by exhibitors at Intersec, accounting for 375 out of the 1,200 organisations on the show floor in January 2020.
+Commercial Security will be the second-largest segment represented by exhibitors at Intersec, accounting for 375 out of the 1,200 organizations on the show floor in January 2020.

 The Fire and Rescue segment will form the largest section with more than 430 exhibitors, followed by Safety and Health with 140 exhibitors; Information Security with 120 exhibitors; Homeland Security and Policing with 90 exhibitors; and Physical and Perimeter Security with 50 exhibitors.